-Section 2.1: Election and Term of Office: Co-Chairs shall be elected biennially pursuant to these rules.
-The position of Co-Chair is limited to two, consecutive two-year terms.
+Section 2.1: Election and Term of Office: Steering Committee CCo-Chairs shall be elected biennially pursuant to these rules.
+The position of Co-Chair is limited to two, consecutive two-or three-year terms.
 A person who has been Co-Chair for consecutive two terms may become Co-Chair again after a one-term hiatus from that office.

-Section 2.2: Co-Chair's Duties: Co-Chairs shall jointly:
+Section 2.2: Co-Chair 3 Duties: Co-Chairs shall jointly:

-A. Ensure that the mission of the CCHA is advanced and that activities undertaken by CCHA are effectuated;

-- B. Set CCHA's agenda in consultation with the Steering Committee; - C. Coordinate the activities of the CCHA; - D. Be the CCHA's spokespersons.
-In carrying out their duties as spokespersons, Co-Chairs shall ensure that any difference between the CCHA's and the Co-Chair's individual or organizational positions is communicated in any matter in which the CCHA's position and the position of the Co-Chair or their organization diverge; - E. Monitor or attend legislative, administrative, and other city, county, state, and federal initiatives and meetings regarding public policy proposals affecting homeless people; - F. Monitor, and participate as able in, national homelessness advocacy groups; - G. Ensure that the CCHA's activities and policy positions are consistent with the Vision and Mission as set forth in Articles II and III of these rules, and with the CCHA's non-discrimination policy as set forth in Article XII of these rules; and - H. In collaboration with the Steering Committee, identify and recruit additional members.
+- A. Ensure that the mission of the CCHA is advanced and that activities undertaken by CCHA are effectuated; - B. Set CCHA's agenda in consultation with the Steering Committee and Executive sub-Committee; - C. Coordinate the activities of the CCHA; - D. Be the CCHA's spokespersons.
+In carrying out their duties as spokespersons, Co-Chairs shall ensure that any difference between the CCHA's and the Co-Chair's individual or organizational positions is communicated in any matter in which the CCHA's position and the position of the Co-Chair or their organization diverge; - E. Monitor or attend legislative, administrative, and other city, county, state, and federal initiatives and meetings regarding public policy proposals affecting people experiencing homelessness and/or housing instability-people; - F. Monitor, and participate as able in, national homelessness advocacy groups; - G. Ensure that the CCHA's activities and policy positions are consistent with the Vision and Mission as set forth in Articles II and III of these rules, and with the CCHA's non-discrimination policy as set forth in Article XII of these rules; and - H. In collaboration with the Steering Committee, identify and recruit additional members.